VigneshDevelops/chat-with-docs/server/README.md

 This will install all dependencies specified in the `pyproject.toml` file.

+## Environment Variables

+This project uses environment variables for configuration.
+You need to create a `.env` file inside the `server/` directory and specify the necessary environment variables as shown in the provided `.env.example` file.

+- **OpenAI API Key**: Set the `OPENAI_API_KEY` environment variable in your `.env` file to access GPT and Ada embedding models.
+- **Pinecone API Key and Index**: Set the `PINECONE_API_KEY` and `PINECONE_INDEX` environment variables in your `.env` file to connect to Pinecone as the vector database.

 ## Running the Project

 To run the project, first make sure you are inside the project directory.
 Then, use the following command to run the application: